aws-samples/amazon-sagemaker-generativeai/5_agents/sagemaker-endpoint-to-agentcore/README.md

-# Using SageMaker AI Endpoints with Amazon Bedrock AgentCore
+# ML models as LLM Tools with Amazon SageMaker AI Endpoints and Amazon Bedrock AgentCore

 In this example, you will learn how to leverage a ML model for demand forecasting with your AI Agent.
 We will use: